• Skip to primary navigation

 Stir until combined and let it simmer until it’s warmed throughout, about 10-15 minutes in a crock pot or about 5 minutes on the stove.

-If you really love pimento cheese like I do, and you want to serve this as a dip rather than make it into burritos, just scoop it with your favorite corn chips.
-However, if you love cheese, try adding a second container of pimento cheese to the mixture.
+If you want it cheesier, just add a second container of pimento cheese to the mixture.
 This makes it super cheesy and even better!

 A pan of hot pimento cheese dip with a scoop being taken out with a chip.

-If you have left overs, just let it cool and store in an airtight container.
-You can microwave it or place in a skillet to warm it up.
+If you have left overs, just let it cool and store in an airtight container in the refrigerator.
+It will stay fresh for 3-5 days.
+To re-warm, you can microwave it or place in a skillet to warm it up.
+It doesn’t freeze well, it tends to separate when frozen.

 • Rinse the beans thoroughly before adding to the dip.
 This removes extra starch and salt and improves the flavor.